TamerZraiq/SoC/index.md

 ---
 Tamer Zraiq

 The following document consists of defining the process of designing and implementing a VGA driver on an FPGA.
 The project demonstrates some of the concepts of digital design using Verilog language and the Vivado environment.
 Starting with provided templates (colour stripes and colour cycle), I modified these templates to enhance the design, including simulation and synthesis to ensure functionality.
 The document outlines the process of how a VGA controller operates and how to implement various designs.

-## **Template VGA Design**
+## **Template VGA Design : Given ColourStripes Template**
 ### **Project Set-Up**
 The project is set up in Vivado to use the Artix-7 FPGA (xc7a35tcpg236-1).
 VGATop is the top module that integrates various submodules for clocking, VGA synchronization to manage synchronization signals and the ColourStripes module for generating dynamic color patterns.
 The design sources include VGATop.v, VGASync.v, and VGAColourStripes.v, while the simulation source has a testbench module.
 The synthesis, simulation and implementation results confirm that the bitstream was successfully generated, as shown in the Project Summary screenshot.

 <img src="https://raw.githubusercontent.com/TamerZraiq/Soc/main/docs/assets/images/projectsummary.png">

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).